genomic-medicine-sweden/nallo/docs/usage.md

 Turned off with `--skip_alignment`.

+!!!info "Using pbmm2 with fastq files"

+    pbmm2 can be used to align the reads to the reference.
+If you are running the pipeline with fastq files as input, they will be converted to bam files for the analysis, and a `DS:READTYPE=CCS` tag will be added to the header.
+Without this tag, pbmm2 will not be able to run successfully.
+This tag is only added under these conditions (pbmm2 as aligner and fastq as input).

 #### Sex check

 Some subworkflows are sex-dependent and need a sex-inference step if samples are input with unknown sex.
 This step requires `--somalier_sites`.